dotnet/pinvoke/README.md

 [![Issue Stats][pull-requests-img]][pull-requests-url] [![Issue Stats][issues-closed-img]][issues-closed-url]

-A library intended to contain all P/Invoke method signatures for popular operating systems.
+A collection of libraries intended to contain all P/Invoke method signatures for popular operating systems.
 Think of it as http://pinvoke.net, but proven to compile and work properly, and often with sample usage in the form of unit tests.

+Each library is exposed as its own NuGet package, and may include .NET Portable libraries as applicable, exposing those APIs that are available only on Desktop, or Store, or both as appropriate.

 ## Usage